 George Edward Alcorn

-George Alcorn is a pioneering physicist and engineer noted for his aerospace and semiconductor inventions.
+George Alcorn was a pioneering physicist and engineer noted for his aerospace and semiconductor inventions.
 His X-ray imaging spectrometer, patented during his career at NASA Goddard Space Flight Center (GSFC), allowed for the detection of radio signatures at a more distant and accurate rate than previously possible and influenced the continued evolution of imaging devices.

 Alcorn was born in Indianapolis in 1940.
 At an early age, he was introduced to science and engineering by his father, an automobile mechanic.
 The two would spend hours together under the hoods of cars.
 In an interview with the National Inventors Hall of Fame®, Alcorn shared, “I was a very fortunate boy, in that my hero was my daddy.
 I thought that what my father was doing was science.”